Al Jazeera controversies: Israel

 Al Jazeera's Gaza correspondent Hossam Shabat was assassinated by Israel on 24 March 2025.
 Israel claimed he was a member of Hamas.

-Al Jazeera TV covered welcome-home festivities for Samir Kuntar, a Lebanese Hezbollah member imprisoned in Israel for killing several people in a Palestinian Liberation Front raid from Lebanon into that country, when Kuntar was released from prison on 19 July 2008.
+Al Jazeera TV covered welcome-home celebrations for Samir Kuntar, a Lebanese Hezbollah member who was imprisoned in Israel for killing several people during a Palestinian Liberation Front-led raid from Lebanon into Israel.
+Kuntar was released from prison on July 19, 2008.
 On the program, Al Jazeera Beirut office head Ghassan bin Jiddo called Kuntar a "pan-Arab hero" and organized a birthday party for him.
 Israel's Government Press Office (GPO) announced a boycott of the channel, including a refusal by Israeli officials to be interviewed and a ban of its correspondents entering government offices in Jerusalem.
 Several days later, Al Jazeera director-general Wadah Khanfar issued a letter stating that the program violated the channel's code of ethics and saying that he ordered its programming director to take steps to ensure that such an incident would not recur.

-In a 2002 article, Neil Hickey pointed out the divergent framing of issues relating to the Israeli–Palestinian conflict between Al-Jazeera and the American press.
-Hickey stated that in the 2002 Hadera attack where the network omitted the facts that the victims were attending a bat mitzvah at a crowded banquet hall, whereas US networks focussed on home videos of the event.
+In a 2002 article, Neil Hickey commented on the divergent framing of issues relating to the Israeli–Palestinian conflict between Al-Jazeera and the American press.
+Hickey stated that in the 2002 Hadera attack, the network omitted that the victims were attending a bat mitzvah at a crowded banquet hall, whereas US networks focused on home videos of the event.

-Israel again accused Al Jazeera of bias in 2008.
+Israeli leadership again accused Al Jazeera of bias in 2008.
 Deputy Foreign Minister Majalli Wahabi accused the organization of focusing on Palestinian suffering and downplaying that of Israel, referring to Israeli residents of the western Negev who had been the target of rocket attacks from the Gaza Strip.
 "We have seen that Al-Jazeera has become part of Hamas ... taking sides and cooperating with people who are enemies of the state of Israel," said Wahabi.
 "The moment a station like Al-Jazeera gives unreliable reports, represents only one side, and doesn't present the positions of the other side, why should we cooperate?"
 According to Israeli officials, Al Jazeera covered the Gaza incursion but not Palestinian rocket attacks on the Israeli city of Ashkelon.
 Wahabi said that the Israeli Foreign Ministry would send letters of complaint to the government of Qatar and Al Jazeera.